lucaBazza/lucabazza.github.io/README.md

 ## I'm a Developer!!

 - 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate with other developers - creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects + create my own guitar amp sim
 - ⚡ Fun fact: I love to compose and play guitar

 <br />